Official Journal of the ISE

 We are recruiting cases with either Brugada pattern or Brugada syndrome, with clinical and ECG details.
 A large number of cases is not needed, we are accepting any patient who fulfills the criteria of having Brugada pattern on the ECG.
 If you are interested in joining and would like a copy of the protocol, please get in touch with the study coordinator Dr. Gary Tse at firstname.lastname@example.org

 Assistant/Associate Professor in Image Analysis

-The University of Utah is seeking to hire an outstanding tenure-track faculty member in biomedical computing and simulation.
-The position is a joint effort between the Scientific Computing and Imaging (SCI) Institute and the Department of Bioengineering or another College of Engineering Department serving as the tenure home.
-Ideal candidates have backgrounds in biomedical engineering, applied mathematics, or related fields.
-Successful applicants will enjoy an extremely supportive and collaborative peer group of experts at the SCI Institute who use simulation, image analysis, and visualization to inform a wide range of biological and health-related problems, https://www.sci.utah.edu/research/biomedical-computing.html.
+The University of Utah is seeking to hire an outstanding tenure-track faculty member in image analysis at the Assistant or Associate Professor level.
+The position is a joint effort between the Scientific Computing and Imaging (SCI) Institute and the College of Engineering (COE) with one of the departments in the COE serving as the tenure home.
+Ideal candidates might have backgrounds in scientific computing, biomedical engineering, electrical and computer engineering, or related fields.